 Put Your Phone Down You should really watch this it is soooooo true!
 There's a message in this for all of us!

-Technology is good, but not to the point, where it has replaced the lost art of true communication and that is often found among the younger generations of today's world.
+Technology is good, but not to the point where it has replaced the lost art of true communication.
+This is often found among the younger generations of today's world.
 But I am also seeing it with all generations in modern times.

 Couples, are they really being heard by their significant other?

 Couples Need To Spend More Time With Each Other

-As I stated before that I observed couples in a public setting and watched many of them spending more time with their cell phone then with each other.
+As I stated before that I observed couples in a public setting and watched many of them spending more time with their cell phones then with each other.
 Sad but true.

-I read, that they did a study with couples who didn’t really know each other.
+I read, that they did a study with couples.
+They discovered these couples didn’t really know each other.
 They had them spend ten minutes of their time with just chatting.
-What was discovered in this test having each one share their feelings.
+What was discovered in this test was having each one share their feelings.
 The couples who met for the first time and interacted with casual conversation having their phones with them in sight felt a lower quality interaction therefore having a less prudential of a deeper meaningful relationship because the very sight of the cell phone made them feel as though they weren’t getting the other persons undivided attention.

-On the other hand, the couples who have spent ten minutes in conversation without their phones felt that there was a better connection for a more meaningful conversation and perhaps down the road a deeper relationship.
+On the other hand, the couples who have spent ten minutes in conversation without their phones felt that there was a much better connection for a more meaningful conversation, and perhaps down the road a deeper relationship.

-The conclusion: The presence of a cell phone has a negative effect on personal relationships.
-By not keeping your phone in the other persons sight and ditching this device can only lead to feelings of closeness, trust and more meaningful conversation.
+The conclusion: The presence of a cell phone can sometimes have a negative effect on personal relationships.
+By not keeping your phone in the other persons sight and ditching this device can possibly lead to feelings of closeness, trust, and more meaningful conversation.

-Cell phones in my opinion are necessary but when you are spending quality time with someone the best thing is not to let this device interfere with the person or persons that you spend regular time with.
+Cell phones in my opinion are necessary but when you are spending quality time with someone then the best thing is not to let this device interfere with the person and/or persons that you regularly spend your time with.